 Hugh studied philosophy in Rome, followed by a degree in architecture at the University of Manchester.
 Previously an architect partner with Building Design Partnership, the largest multi-discipline design organisation in the UK, he was for some years an external examiner in architecture at the University of Manchester.
 For several years Hugh was a visiting lecturer in the history of art and architecture at the University of Central Lancashire.
 Hugh is a watercolourist who has also lectured extensively to various societies and organisations, including cruises, on art and architecture.

-Our Photographers: Ged Curley, Julie England and Jacqueline Love
+Our Photographers: Ged Curley, Tess Tackett and Jacqueline Love

 A retired graphic designer, Ged is a keen photographer and now takes the majority of the Society’s photographs.